zohargolan/Simple3dPrint/README.md

 This application allows the user to send gcode files to a 3d printer for printing. the initial feature set includes:
 1. Sending a file to the printer's SD card with or without printing it
-2. Start a print from a gcode file on the printe'r SD card
+2. Starting a print from a gcode file on the printe'r SD card
 3. Printing a gcode file directly to a 3d printer
-4. support 3d printers with Marlin firmware variety
+4. Support for 3d printers with Marlin firmware variety
-5. multiple instances can run simultanously to control several 3d printer in the same time
+5. Multiple instances can run simultanously to control several 3d printers at the same time

-The application meant to be "simple" so (initially at least) there is no plan to have any fancy graphic for disaplyig the model or manually control the printer.
+The application is meant to be "simple" so (initially at least) there is no plan to have any fancy graphics for disaplying the model or manually controling the printer.
 There is no reason to do that anyway if the gcode was generated with a slicer that configured correctly.

-the application is written in python 3.x with optionally a TK/Inter GUI interface (as a future improvement)
+The application is written in python 3.x with optionally a TK/Inter GUI (as a future improvement).

-Command line parameters
+##Command line parameters
 Simple3dPrint comPort [-SL] [-SU] [-SUP] [-SP] [-P] [< sourceFilename >] [< destFilename8.3 >]

 comPort           The serial communication port name (COMx for windows)